Approximate Inference for Constructing Astronomical Catalogs from Images: Experimental results

 Empirically, MCMC performs better for star/galaxy classification than VI for all thresholds of a receiver operating characteristic (ROC) curve (Figure~\ref{roc-synth}).
 Both methods have a high area under the curve (AUC).
 For MCMC, the AUC is 0.994.
 For VI, the AUC is 0.981.

 Both methods estimate means well for all continuous latent random variables (Table~\ref{tab:err-synth}).
-MCMC outperforms VI significantly for some point estimates. ``Direction'' is error, in arcseconds (0.396 pixels), for the directions of the light sources' centers. ``Flux'' measures the reference band (r-band) flux. ``Colors'' are ratios of magnitudes in consecutive bands. ``Galaxy profile'' is a proportion indicating whether a galaxy is de Vaucouleurs or exponential. ``Galaxy axis'' is the ratio between the lengths of a galaxy's minor and major axes. ``Galaxy radius'' is the half-light radius of a galaxy in arcseconds. ``Galaxy angle'' is the orientation of a galaxy in degrees.
+MCMC outperforms VI significantly for some point estimates. ``Direction'' is error, in arcseconds (0.396 pixels), for the directions of the light sources' centers. ``Flux'' measures the reference band (r-band) flux. ``Colors'' are ratios of fluxes in consecutive bands. ``Galaxy profile'' is a proportion indicating whether a galaxy is de Vaucouleurs or exponential. ``Galaxy axis'' is the ratio between the lengths of a galaxy's minor and major axes. ``Galaxy radius'' is the half-light radius of a galaxy in arcseconds. ``Galaxy angle'' is the orientation of a galaxy in degrees.

 For color and flux, MCMC often has larger posterior uncertainty.
 MCMC assigns substantial probability density to the truth more often than VI (Figure~\ref{qq-synth}).
 For light sources where posterior means are particularly poor predictors of the truth, VI severely underestimates the uncertainty, whereas MCMC assigns much greater posterior density to the true values (Figure~\ref{uq-synth}).
-For color and log flux---both normally distributed quantities in this synthetic data---errors from MCMC are more nearly normally distributed than those of VI (Table~\ref{tab:calibration-synth}).
+For color and log flux---both normally distributed quantities in this synthetic data---errors from MCMC are more nearly normally distributed than those of VI.
+Table~\ref{tab:calibration-synth} reports the fraction of sources covered by equal-tailed posterior credible intervals of increasing width.
+The MCMC uncertainty estimates are more accurately calibrated.
+The typical range of effectively independent samples generated MCMC is between 100 and 150 per source.
+For a single source, 140 samples is sufficient to approximate a 60\% credible interval with high probability \citep{booth1998monte}.
+However, we note that we are averaging over 500 sources, each with independent samples, allowing us to resolve population posterior coverage with higher fidelity.

 These empirical results are anticipated by theory: VI underestimates the posterior uncertainty because independence assumptions in the variational distribution do not hold in the posterior~\citep{bishop2006pattern}.
 Additionally, differences between the candidate variational distributions' marginals and the posteriors' marginals are a source of bias.
 For the marginals we approximate with point masses (those of $u_s$ and $e_s$), that may be a particularly important source of bias.